 There is still a big spike in interest in finding the best freezer, as people still want to stockpile groceries, y'know, just in case.
 If supermarket shelves empty, it's probably wise to make sure you've got plenty of spare eats and, obviously, a freezer is the best place to store said foodstuffs.
 Then, when it turns out all the food isn't really going to run out, at least you can say you have 100 kilos of frozen fish fingers for the next emergency.

-For most folk, a small under-counter model is quite enough but if you run a B&B, have a dozen kids – hey, it can happen – or just love shopping for frozen or freezable bargains in supermarkets, a chest freezer or tall upright is for you.
+For many folk, a small under-counter model is quite enough – and indeed the best option.
+However, if you really want to stockpile freezable bargains from the supermarkets, a chest freezer or tall upright is for you.

 To my mind, there's no point splashing out on a Miele in this particular product category, so go for something like a John Lewis own brand freezer, which comes with a two-year warranty as standard, John Lewis' rightly celebrated customer services – not that you should ever need it once it's installed – and A+ energy rating.